 Thoroughly wash off the cleaning solution and dirt with the pressure washer on a wide spray.

 Ensure that the dirt actually moves off of the deck and does not pool back up on the deck.
 If dirty water pools and dries, the stain will quickly reform.
-While it can be tempting to use a fine spray on wood decks to speed the cleaning process, never do this; it will etch lines in your wood deck.
+While it can be tempting to use a fine needle-type spray on wood decks to speed the cleaning process, never do this.
+It will etch lines in your wood deck.

 Tips for Removing Water Stains From Wood